Ḥadīth Genres

 E.g. Muṣannaf ʿAbd al-Razzāq, Muṣannaf Abī Bakr ibn Abī Shaybah.

-A mustadrak is a collection of ḥadīth which uses the same criteria of another book of ḥadīth.
+A mustadrak is a collection that adopts the same criteria as another book of ḥadīth, gathering further narrations that meet those conditions.

-For example, the Mustadrak of al-Ḥākim uses the same criterion used in Ṣaḥīḥ al-Bukhārī and Ṣaḥīḥ Muslim.
+For example, the Mustadrak of al-Ḥākim uses the criteria of Ṣaḥīḥ al-Bukhārī and Ṣaḥīḥ Muslim.

-An aṭrāf is a ḥadīth collection which focuses on a specific topic or narration, e.g. ḥadīth about actions being according to intentions, or the ḥadīth of Jibrāʾīl.
+An aṭrāf is a ḥadīth collection focused on a specific topic or narration, for example ḥadīth about actions being according to intentions, or the ḥadīth of Jibrāʾīl.
 E.g. Tuḥfat al-Ashrāf bi Maʿrifat al-Aṭrāf by Ḥāfiẓ al-Mizzī (d.
 742).

 For example, ḥadīth of Abū Bakr, ḥadīth narrated by Mālik, Juzʾ al-Qirāʾah Khalf al-Imām and Juzʾ Rafʿ al-Yadayn (both by Imām al-Bukhārī).

-A muʿjam is a collection of aḥādīth written in alphabetical order according to the narrator.
+A muʿjam is a collection of aḥādīth ordered alphabetically by narrator.

-A tajrīd is a collection of aḥādīth where the chain of narration is omitted, therefore bringing only the matn of the ḥadīth.
+A tajrīd is a collection of aḥādīth in which the chain of narration is omitted, leaving only the matn.

 E.g. Imām al-Tabrīzī's Mishkāt al-Maṣābīḥ.